On a day when people rip themselves apart

 the lean and flowerless blades of grass.

-on a smear of dried and hardened tar and gravel,
+on a smear of dried and hardened tar,

 to a pool that’s not a pool without a steel